wiicode/cybersecurity-framework/bronze-training/passwords/living-password-re-use.md

 - cloud storage
 - platform accounts (like Apple, Microsoft or Google)
 - federated ID (where you log into one account using the credentials from another, usually Facebook or Google)
-- any account that you would be devastated to lose (for example your favourite social media accounts)
+- any account that you would be devastated to lose (for example your favorite social media accounts)

 ## When is it less risky to re-use passwords?